shivaylamba/python-sdk/docs/AdvancedAugmentation.md

 ## When to Use It

 - Chatbots or AI assistants with returning users
-- Use cases that need to remember user preferences across session
+- Use cases that need to remember user preferences across sessions
 - You want personalized AI interactions
 - With multi-step workflows or agentic systems
 - For building relationships between entities